-Noland Divide Trail is a 22.9 mile lightly trafficked out and back trail located near Bryson City, North Carolina that features a waterfall and is good for all skill levels.
+Noland Divide Trail is a 22.9 mile lightly trafficked out and back trail located near Bryson City, North Carolina that features a waterfall and is rated as moderate.
 The trail offers a number of activity options and is best used from March until November.
 Horses are also able to use this trail.

 Beautiful trail!!!
 Easy to hike, stunning fall colours.
 A little horse poo and bear poo, but no sightings.
 Highly recommend!